hardRockWorld/bab-online-shop/README.md

 _BaB Online Shop_ is a fullstack e-commerce application build with Next.js, TypeScript and TailwindCSS.<br />
 BaB stands for _Banousadhi Ayurved Bhandar_ and is an Indian traditional medicine shop for "_traditional medicines from the forest_".

+### Salient Features of the Application

+- The Project utilizes ESLint and Prettier for code formatting